 “People often compare their sex lives to what they see on TV, movies, porn, or to what their friends claim to have,” says Eliza Boquin, a relationship and sexuality expert.
 “Way too often, people are misled into believing that everyone except them is having great sex.”
 If you are worried about the state of your sex life, Boquin suggests entertaining some open and honest conversation.
 “If you’re unable to communicate about sensitive topics like sex then it’s time to learn some new communication skills.
 Avoiding a topic because it’s uncomfortable is the best way to feed the problem.”

 Don’t Try to Relive the Glory Days

-When I start working with parents who find themselves in a sexless marriage, I don’t tell them to go off and ‘just do it.’
+When I start working with parents who find themselves in a sexless marriage, I don’t tell them to go off and “just do it.”
 The first step is to simply help them have a better conversation about sex.
-“Sexual problems are so common among new parents, but discussing them in a loving, creative and productive way is not,” explains Dana B. Myers, sex coach and author of The Mommy Mojo Makeover.
+“Sexual problems are so common among new parents, but discussing them in a loving, creative, and productive way is not,” explains Dana B. Myers, sex coach and author of The Mommy Mojo Makeover.
 “There is often an expectation that couples should just return to the same frequency and the quality of sex.
-But with kids the picture, things truly have changed.
+But with kids in the picture, things truly have changed.
 But things can get better once again, and with open communication, a sex life after kids can become even more expansive and pleasurable than it was pre-kids.”
 According to Myers, people waste too much time talking about how little sex they’re having.
 She suggests getting proactive.
 Get to talking.
 If that’s too much of a challenge, think about seeking some professional help.